Women In Product is growing!

 A good designer will answer this, as a sign of appreciation, with some hard questions:

 Raising a problem in those complex situations will get you to better solutions for the problems of your users.
-Because there are probably way more variables to the problem then you see at first glance.
+Because there are probably way more variables to the problem than you see at first glance.

 Couldn’t you just add it; that’s way faster.